MicrosoftDocs/Viva/Viva/insights/personal/Use/leadership.md

 ### To open Configurations

-1. Go to 'myanalytics.microsoft.com' to open your personal MyAnalytics dashboard.
+1. Go to 'myanalytics.microsoft.com' to open your personal dashboard.
 2. In the left navigation pane, select **Config settings**.

    ![Configurations.](../../Images/mya/use/leadership-config.png)